vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 vidyā mantra, spells, tāntrika, tattva, Tibet, Vajrayāna vāmā cara, yantra ); aims of T. were mokṣa and attainment of ! siddhis, 1112-13; are Hindu,

-Buddhist and Jaina and are alike in some respects but . differ in some others 1031, 1048; are upareda of Athar. vayeda, acc. to Sukranītisāra 1036; Bhairavi-cakra, and tattva cakra worship 1039 and n; Buddhist T. deified im portant personages of Bud dhism and took over other deities, Gaụeśı, Sarasvati and others 1049; Buddhist T. also clajmoed to show the path to the attainment of all objects from success in love affairs to liberation 1115; Cakrapūjā, a revolting rite 1089; derive tion of word Tantra 1048; differeuces and similarities between Buddhist and Hinda tantras 1041; dificulty of defining a T. 1048; Durgā, acc. to Mabanirvāṇu T., is highest praksti of Paramāt man, h48 various names 1057 ; end and aim of a few higher minds among some tantras and Tantrikas was attainment of high spiritaal powers by Yoga practices and realization of supreme Tattva, variously called Brahma, Siva, Devi and mokṣa 1091 ; evidence of any Buddhist works on Tantras be fore 650 A. D. practically none, 1040n; evidence in Bāṇa's works of the prevalence of Tantrik and sākta worship in Iodia before 7th century A.D.
+Buddhist and Jaina and are alike in some respects but . differ in some others 1031, 1048; are upareda of Athar. vayeda, acc. to Sukranītisāra 1036; Bhairavi-cakra, and tattva cakra worship 1039 and n; Buddhist T. deified im portant personages of Bud dhism and took over other deities, Gaụeśı, Sarasvati and others 1049; Buddhist T. also clajmoed to show the path to the attainment of all objects from success in love affairs to liberation 1115; Cakrapūjā, a revolting rite 1089; derive tion of word Tantra 1048; differeuces and similarities between Buddhist and Hinda tantras 1041; dificulty of defining a T. 1048; Durgā, acc. to Mabanirvāṇu T., is highest praksti of Paramāt man, h48 various names 1057 ; end and aim of a few higher minds among some tantras and Tantrikas was attainment of high spiritaal powers by Yoga practices and realization of supreme Tattva, variously called Brahma, Śiva, Devi and mokṣa 1091 ; evidence of any Buddhist works on Tantras be fore 650 A. D. practically none, 1040n; evidence in Bāṇa's works of the prevalence of Tantrik and sākta worship in Iodia before 7th century A.D.
 1040; famous Chinese trave llers Fa Hien, Yoan Chwang and I-tsing do not refer to sludy of Buddhist T; in IndiaInden

 218